sensu/sensu-go-workshop/README.md

 ## Next Steps

-We hope you enjoyed this workshop and found it helpful for learning more about Sensu Go!
+We hope you enjoy this workshop and find it helpful for learning more about Sensu!
-At this point we have covered Sensu's most common concepts, which should give you a much better sense for how Sensu works – but we've only really just scratched the surface.
+At this point we have covered Sensu's most common concepts, which should give you a much better sense for how Sensu works – but we've barely scratched the surface.
 If you're interest in learning more, pleaes consider the following resources:

 ### Join the Sensu Community